Feasibility Study for EVSE & Solar Microgrids kicks off for thirty LA County Lifeguard Station…

 Vermont Governor Shumlin signs into law the 2012 Energy Bill, which contains groundbreaking acknowledgement of the environmental and economic benefits of clean local energy and more than doubles the amount to be brought online through the state’s CLEAN Program.
 The Clean Coalition provides leading policy support to Vermont-based clean energy organizations engaged in the legislative process.

-Clean Coalition’s efforts on California’s Integrated Energy Policy Report prove fruitful
+Influencing California’s Integrated Energy Policy Report

 The Clean Coalition is highly involved in the CEC’s 2011 Integrated Energy Policy Report, which includes research and analysis of energy demand and generation trends relevant to California’s 33% Renewable Portfolio Standard and Governor Brown’s 12,000 MW goal for distributed generation.
 The Clean Coalition’s involvement results in a number of victories for proponents of distributed generation.